-The Online Cessation Resource Center is designed to be a central source for resources that have been created by cessation and tobacco control experts.
+The Online Tobacco Cessation Center is designed to be a central source for resources that have been created by cessation and tobacco control experts.
 On this site, you have one-stop-shopping access to a variety of resources and materials that are useful in your day-to-day practice.

 The Alliance has developed the Health Care Provider's Tool Kit for Delivering Smoking Cessation Services (PDF)